jehcriss42/rails_react/README.md

 # Rails + React

-Practice Ruby on Rails Project with a React Frontend implementation and different tests approaches.
+Practice Ruby on Rails Project with a React Frontend implementation and different test approaches.

 Versions:

-Ruby 2.6.6
+- Ruby 2.6.6

-Rails 6.0.2.2
+- Rails 6.0.2.2

-Next: Implement Different tests approachs
+Implemented:

+- Unit Tests

+- Continuous Integration with Travis CI

+- Test Coverage with Coveralls

-Tutorial link to implement the Ruby on Rails Project with a React Frontend:
+Tutorial to implement the Ruby on Rails Project, React Frontend and Unit Test:

 https://stevepolito.design/blog/rails-react-tutorial/